chrisxue815/deeplearning_notes/ml.strategy.md

-## Bias and variance
+## Basic recipe

+Orthogonalization: implement controls that only affect a single component of your algorithm's performance at a time.

 High bias: training accuracy lower than baseline.
 Solution:
 * Bigger network
 * Longer training
 * Better optimization algorithms
 * NN architecture/hyperparameter search

-High variance: overfitting, test accuracy << training accuracy
+High variance: overfitting, test accuracy << training accuracy.
 Solution:
 * More data
 * Regularization
 * NN architecture/hyperparameter search

-## Techniques
-* Orthogonalization
+## Setting up your goal

 * Single number evaluation metric
 * Satisficing and optimizing metric
+* Choose a dev set and test set to reflect data you expect to get in the future and consider important to do well on
 * Set your dev/test set to be big enough to give high confidence in the overall performance of your system

-## Metrics
+### Metrics

 $$
 \begin{aligned}